sinclairzx81/smoke/readme.md

 <a name="FileSystem-Write"></a>
 ### Write

-Use the write function to write file content.
-If the file does not exist it is created.
-Intermediate directories are created recursively.
+Use the write and writeText functions to write file content.

 ```typescript
 await Fs.write('/path/file.dat', new Uint8Array([1, 2, 3, 4]))